stefanoverna/caveau/README.md

 # kavo CLI Tool

+> Sure, you could type 'caveau', or you could just juggle chainsaws.

 kavo is a command-line interface (CLI) tool designed for managing and encrypting secret files.
 This tool helps with generating key pairs, encrypting/decrypting files, and securely managing configurations.

 ## Usage